cloudposse/terraform-aws-iam-assumed-roles/README.md

 and add IAM users to the groups.

 - Role and group with Administrator (full) access to AWS resources
-- Role and group with ReadOnly access to AWS resources
+- Role and group with Readonly access to AWS resources

-To give a user administrator's access, add the user to the Administrator group.
+To give a user administrator's access, add the user to the admin group.

-To give a user readonly access, add the user to the ReadOnly group.
+To give a user readonly access, add the user to the readonly group.

 ## Usage